yanekyuk/ders/LING334/MidtermI_.md

   - Signing apes:
     - *Washoe,* a 4 years old female chimp.
 Learned to produce 132 signs. … The sign combinations Washoe produces were always preceded by
     - *Koko*, a gorilla.
-Patterson claimed that Koko not only understand "eveything that you say to her” but she also communicates via her sign language skills "about the way animals view the word.” **Careful analysis revealed that what Koko could do was limited.** All of Koko’s signs were signed first by the teacher.
+Patterson claimed that Koko not only understand "everything that you say to her” but she also communicates via her sign language skills "about the way animals view the word.” **Careful analysis revealed that what Koko could do was limited.** All of Koko’s signs were signed first by the teacher.
     - *Nim Chimpsky*, a chimpanzee who has learned more than 100 signs.
-The length and nature of the multisign utterances.
+The length and nature of the multi-sign utterances.
 His MLU was between 1.1 and 1.6 signs which is way less that a human child’s.
-Long sentences wre petetitions.
+Long sentences were repetitions.
 His longest sentence is: GIVE ORANGE ME GIVE ORANGE GIVE ORNAGE ME GIVE ORANGE etc.
     - They only used particular contexts such as food.

 - Artificial Language Projects